 The Government’s reform agenda aims to ensure high-quality and sustainable aged care, supporting growing numbers of older Australians who wish to stay independent and live at home as they age.
 Key policy initiatives include:

-Effective from 1 July 2025, the Act will adopt a rights-based approach to provide safe, compassionate, and high-quality care.
-A new regulatory model will support these changes.
+Effective from 1 November 2025, the Act adopts a rights-based approach to provide safe, compassionate, and high-quality care.
+A new regulatory model supports these changes.

-• National Aged Care Mandatory Quality Indicator Program
+- National Aged Care Mandatory Quality Indicator (QI) Program

 This QI Program measures critical areas of care impacting the health and wellbeing of aged care residents.

-Starting 1 July 2025, this program will replace the existing Home Care Packages and Short-Term Restorative Care Programme.
+From 1 November 2025, this program replaces the existing Home Care Packages and Short-Term Restorative Care Programme.
 The Commonwealth Home Support Programme will transition into Support at Home no earlier than 1 July 2027.
+The Support at Home Program includes a new End-of-Life Pathway which provides additional support to help older people be cared for at home if they are assessed as having 3 months or less to live and Australian-modified Karnofsky Performance Status (AKPS) score (mobility/frailty indicator) of 40 or less.

 Ratings have been introduced to help older Australian compare the quality, safety, and services of aged care homes.
 Each home receives an overall rating and ratings across four subcategories.

-Initiatives include a 15% wage increase and scholarships for nursing and allied health.
+Initiatives include a wage increases and scholarships for nursing and allied health.
 All aged care homes are required to have a registered nurse onsite 24/7, with some exemptions.

 These have been introduced to improve the quality of life for residents in aged care homes.